intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 **Accuracy Control with INC**
 There are a few arguments that require only by INC, and you should not specify or modify any of them if you use `accelerator='openvino'`.
-- `val_dataloader`: The dataloader that we will run evaluation on.
 - `tuning_strategy`(optional): it specifies the algorithm to search the tuning space.
 In most cases, you don't need to change it.
 - `timeout`: Timeout of your tuning.
 Defaults 0 means endless time for tuning.